 Portland State University.
 Systems Science Ph.
-D. Program.
+D. Program

 Date of Publication

 Doctor of Philosophy (Ph.D.) in Systems Science

 Airlines -- United States -- Safety measures, Aircraft accidents -- United States, Airlines -- Deregulation -- United States